My circuit breaker keeps tripping with nothing plugged in. What could be the cause?

 Ground faults can lead to electrocution in buildings without ground fault circuit interrupters (GFCIs).

 But if you have the interrupter, it will shut off the light without delay.
-And that causes your GFCI to be tripping.

 My light went out but the circuit breaker not tripped, why?